Archdiocese of Hartford

-The Archdiocese of Hartford (Archidioecesis Hartfortiensis) is a Latin Church ecclesiastical territory or archdiocese of the Catholic Church in Connecticut in the United States.
+The Archdiocese of Hartford (Archidioecesis Hartfortiensis) is an archdiocese of the Catholic Church in Connecticut in the United States.
 It is a metropolitan see.
-The other dioceses in its ecclesiastical province are those of Bridgeport, Norwich, and Providence.
+The other dioceses in its ecclesiastical province are Bridgeport, Norwich, and Providence.

-It was established as the Diocese of Hartford in 1843, when there were only 600 Catholic people in Hartford.
-In 1953, as the population of Catholics in the region was greatly increasing, it became the Archdiocese of Hartford.
-In the early 21st century, the archdiocese faced a sexual abuse scandal in which it has paid $50.6 million to settle 146 sexual abuse claims against 32 priests as of January 2019.
+It was established as the Diocese of Hartford in 1843.
 The mother church of the Archdiocese of Hartford is the Cathedral of Saint Joseph in Hartford.
 It covers Hartford, Litchfield and New Haven counties.
-Christopher J. Coyne is the archbishop of Hartford as of May 1, 2024.
-The rector of the cathedral is the Very Rev. John Melnick.
+Christopher J. Coyne is the archbishop.

 History

-1780 to 1843
+1700 to 1843

-Between 1780 and 1781, just before the end of the American Revolution, the first Catholic mass in the future State of Connecticut was celebrated in Lebanon.
+During the 18th century, the Congregationalists represented the dominant religious faith in the British Province of Connecticut, with very few Catholics in residence.
+Between 1780 and 1781, just before the end of the American Revolution, the first Catholic mass in the province was celebrated in Lebanon.
 A reference stated "Mass was first celebrated, continuously and for a long period, within the limits of the State of Connecticut."

-In 1789, the Vatican erected the Diocese of Baltimore to cover the entire territory of the new United States.
-Several years later, in 1808, the Vatican erected the Diocese Boston, covering Connecticut and the rest of New England.
+In 1789, several years after the formation of the United States, the Vatican erected the Diocese of Baltimore to cover its entire territory, including Connecticut.
+Several years later, in 1808, the Vatican erected the Diocese of Boston, containing Connecticut and the rest of New England.
 Until 1818, Congregationalism was the official religion in the state, receiving taxpayer support.
-When that status was repealed, it opened the door for the Catholic Church to establish itself in the state.
+When that status was repealed, it opened the door for the Catholic Church to establish itself in Connecticut.

-In the 1820s, Catholic immigrants started arriving in Connecticut to construct the Farmington Canal and Enfield Falls Canal.
+In the 1820s, Irish Catholic immigrants started arriving in Connecticut to construct the Farmington Canal and Enfield Falls Canal.
+The bishops in Boston, along with many of their priests, would periodically visit Catholic communities in Connecticut to celebrate mass, perform marriages, and baptize babies.
 Bishop Benedict Fenwick of Boston in 1829 purchased an existing Episcopalian church in Hartford to create Holy Trinity, the first Catholic church in the state.
+In 1835, a church census found 720 Catholics in the state.
 By the 1840s, the population in the region had grown sufficiently to move Fenwick to petition the Vatican for a diocese for Connecticut and Rhode Island.